-The boat is equipped with a 12V DC Electrical system that can be equipped with an optional AC battery charger.
-The boat can only be rigged for a single motor.
-If the boat is rigged without an optional battery selector switch, the boat will be rigged for x1 Group 24 battery.
-If the battery selector switch is installed, the boat will be rigged for x2 Group 24 batteries.
-The battery(s) will provide power to the engine and house systems.
+The 219FS is equipped with a 12V DC Electrical system that can be equipped with an optional AC battery charger.
+The 219FS can only be rigged for a single motor.
+If the boat is rigged -without an optional battery selector s-witch, the boa twill be rigged for x1 Group 27 battery.
+If the battery selector switch is installed, the boat will be rigged for x2 Group 27 batteries.
+Key West recommends this option for those who wish to install an optional windlass to their boat due to the high power demand.
+The battery(s) will provide power to the engine, house and optional windlass system.

-12V power is distributed to the 12V factory installed systems through ATC fuses located on a fuse block inside the console.
-All 12V systems are grounded via a single 10GA black wire attached directly to the negative post on the battery.
-A 30amp main circuit breaker is installed in the console to protect the house systems from overload and is connected either directly to the batteries or the optional battery selector switch.
+12V power is distributed to the 12V factory installed systems through individual circuit breakers located beneath their respective switches on the main switch panel.
+All 12V systems are grounded individually to a grounding block located inside the console.
+The grounding block is than grounded directly to a battery.
+A 50amp main circuit breaker is installed in the console to protect the house systems from overload and is connected either directly to the batteries or the optional battery selector switch.
 Additional circuit breakers for the auto bilge pumps and stereo memory are wired directly to either the battery or battery selector switch.
+If a windlass is installed, a 50amp circuit breaker will be installed.